 In Fig. 2, we show the transmembrane voltage on the cardiac surface, with a cut-away showing an interior slice and portions of the interior surface.
-The image shown is taken after 4 ms of onset of a weak shock, with blood vessel wall conductivity 0.01 S/m.
-The main features of this simulation and variations on it are examined in the following sections.
+The image shown is taken after 4 ms of onset of a weak shock, with a blood vessel wall conductivity of 0.01 S/m.
+The main features of this simulation and variations on it are examined in the following subsections of Sec.
+III.

-B. Small Blood Vessels and VE
+B. Small blood vessels and VE

-1. Rabbit-Rat comparisons
+1. Rabbit-rat comparisons